 Disentangling business and personal deductions will make tax time faster and easier- and will increase your profitability.
 If you’re working with a CPA on your taxes and paying them an hourly rate you want it to go as quickly as possible.
 Taking the time to figure out if that lunch receipt was from a client appointment or on personal time can be a nightmare.

 Many small business owners simply use a separate credit card and bank accounts for business and personal expenses.
 Familiarize yourself with the intricacies of the what’s considered a business expense and what’s not- a bit of education in this area can go a long way toward helping you keep your profits.

 Financial literacy means budgeting

 To make this thing work, you have to know what’s coming and what’s going out as closely as possible to the actual dollar amount.
-Planning for the future without a budget is like driving down the freeway blindfolded- not only will you miss the on-ramp to greater opportunity, but you could actually cause serious damage by not seeing what’s in front of you.
+Planning for the future without a budget is like driving down the freeway blindfolded.
+You may not only miss the on-ramp to greater opportunity, but you could actually cause serious damage by not seeing what’s in front of you.

 Don’t allow your business to be nickel-and-dimed to death.
-The boundaries set by your budget should help you say no to small unplanned expenditures, especially if you are aware of why you’re saying no to one thing in favor of another.
+The boundaries set by your budget should help you say no to small unplanned expenditures.

 There are PLENTY of resources out there to help you with a business budget, from digital apps like QuickBooks or Centage to spreadsheet templates you can use in MS Office or Google Sheets.